gnuchanos/GnuChanGUI/README.md

 # Don't do like this from lib import * for gnchangui
-from GnuChanGUI import GnuChanGUI, os, Thread, GTime from GnuChanGUI import GnuChanOSColor, GColors, Themecolors, GCanvas, GVector2 from GnuChanGUI import GKeyboard as GK
+from GnuChanGUI import GnuChanGUI, os, Thread, GTime from GnuChanGUI import GnuChanOSColor, GColors, Themecolors, GMessage from GnuChanGUI import GKeyboard as GK

 # Extra Lib